300 Credit Score – Loan & Credit Card Options

 |Capitol 1 MasterCard||24.99%||$0||Unsecured|

 Car dealerships want to know that you’re dependable.
 You’re expected to make payments on time every month, so they want some insurance in the event that you don’t.
 As a result, the lower your credit score is, the higher your interest rates will be.
-With a 300 credit score, you can expect a loan interest rate between fifteen and sixteen percent when shopping for a new car.
-If you’re in the market for a used car, the rate will be closer to fourteen to fifteen percent.
+With a 300 credit score, you can expect an auto loan interest rate between 24.41% and 26.41% when shopping for a new car.
+If you’re in the market for a used car, the rate will be closer to 23.98% – 25.98%.

 Getting a personal loan with a credit score below 300 will be difficult, which makes sense because 60% of people with scores this low default on their loans.
 But there are low credit personal loans available.
 You’ll have to expect to make tradeoffs, such as taking less than ideal terms and accepting a high interest rate.
 On average, you can anticipate interest rates as high as 22%.
 Enlisting a cosigner or getting a secured loan is a great option to boost your chances of getting accepted and lowering your interest rates.